Mangor/Anemoia-ESP32/README.md

 <p align="center">
   Anemoia-ESP32 is a rewrite and port of the Anemoia Nintendo Entertainment System (NES) emulator running directly on the ESP32.
   It is written in C++ using and designed to bring classic NES games to embedded hardware.
-  This project focuses on performance, being able to run the emulator at almost native speeds.
-As of now, audio emulation has not been implemented, but will be added in the near future.
+  This project focuses on performance, being able to run the emulator at almost native speeds and with full audio emulation implemented.
+However, games with complex mappers may induce a small speed loss.
   <br/>
   Anemoia-ESP32 is available on GitHub under the <a href="https://github.com/Shim06/Anemoia-ESP32/blob/main/LICENSE" target="_blank">GNU General Public License v3.0 (GPLv3)</a>.
 </p>